 The Fellowship, named after one of Sea Grant’s founders, former NOAA Administrator John A. Knauss, matches highly qualified graduate students with “hosts” in the legislative and executive branch of government located in the Washington, D.C. area, for a one-year paid fellowship.
-Fellows are involved in both daily operations and special projects assigned based on their areas of interest, get the opportunity to network throughout many branches of government, and often continue to work in the area after graduation.
+Fellows are involved in both daily operations and special projects assigned based on their areas of interest, get the opportunity to network throughout the legislative and executive branches of government, and often continue to work in the area after graduation.

-The one-year fellowship provides a stipend and living expenses of $45,000.
-An additional $9,000 will be used to cover mandatory health insurance costs, moving expenses, academic degree-related and fellowship-related travel; and an additional $2,500 is available for Placement Week costs.
+The one-year fellowship provides a stipend and living expenses of $68,000.
+Additional funds will be used to cover professional development opportunities, moving expenses, academic degree-related and fellowship-related travel, and Placement Week costs.

 Applicants apply through the Sea Grant program in their state, or the state closest to them.
-To apply through Ohio Sea Grant, please contact Ohio Sea Grant Research and Grants manager Dr. Kristen Fussell at firstname.lastname@example.org or 614-247-7439 for more information about the application process and to set up a preliminary interview.
+To apply through Ohio Sea Grant, please contact Ohio Sea Grant Associate Director Dr. Kristen Fussell at firstname.lastname@example.org for more information about the application process.